jessicascarborough/432-2021/classes/class04/README.md

 ## Announcements

 1. Visit [the Minute Paper page](https://github.com/THOMASELOVE/432-2021/tree/master/minutepapers) for the link to Dr. Love's feedback to the Minute Paper after Class 03.
+2. If you're looking for more information about restricted cubic splines after today's discussion, try Frank E. Harrell and Chris Slaughter [Biostatistics for Biomedical Research Notes](http://hbiostat.org/doc/bbr.pdf) (pdf).
-2. A new monthly Zoom lecture series on social determinants of health, led by my colleague Dr. Ash Sehgal at [MetroHealth](https://www.metrohealth.org/) and the [Institute for H.O.P.E.](https://www.metrohealth.org/institute-for-hope) starts soon.
+3. A new monthly Zoom lecture series on social determinants of health, led by my colleague Dr. Ash Sehgal at [MetroHealth](https://www.metrohealth.org/) and the [Institute for H.O.P.E.](https://www.metrohealth.org/institute-for-hope) starts soon.
 [This two-page flyer](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class04/figures/SDOH_Seminar_Series_2021_March_and_April.pdf) describes the sessions and speakers for 2021-03-01 (Laura Gottlieb) and 2021-04-05 (Rishi Manchanda).
-3. Boston University and the Society for Epidemiologic Research are hosting a 3 part webinar series called  "[Epidemiology and Race: Why and How We Study Racial Health Disparities](https://www.bu.edu/sph/conversations/uncategorized/part-1-epidemiology-and-race-why-and-how-we-study-racial-health-disparities/)".
+4. Boston University and the Society for Epidemiologic Research are hosting a 3 part webinar series called  "[Epidemiology and Race: Why and How We Study Racial Health Disparities](https://www.bu.edu/sph/conversations/uncategorized/part-1-epidemiology-and-race-why-and-how-we-study-racial-health-disparities/)".
 The sessions are on 2021-02-25 and 2021-02-26 and registration is required.

 ## from [rstudio::global(2021)](https://rstudio.com/resources/rstudioglobal-2021)